pushkarkadam/portfolio/my_collections/_posts/2022-12-13-cracking-50-cent-code.md

 +----+----+----+----+----+----+
 ```

-Sorting the characters in the ascending order of their decimal value, we get `ATBASH`.
+Sorting the characters in the ascending order of their decimal values, we get `ATBASH`.

-For those who want to use Python code to solve this, refer the following code:
+Following is the python code to solve this:

 {% highlight python linenos %}
 secret_dict = {'B': 3,